 The EU General Data Protection Regulation clock is ticking.
 Are you prepared?

-25 May 2018 is a date you can’t forget!
-No, it’s not your mother’s birthday or your wedding anniversary, it’s the enforcement date for the new EU General Data Protection Regulation — or “GDPR” as it has become more widely known — and it’s only weeks away.
+25 May 2018 is a date that will go down in history.
+It’s the enforcement date for the new EU General Data Protection Regulation — or “GDPR” as it has become more widely known.

 Replacing the older EU Data Protection Directives, the GDPR will reshape how organisations across Europe approach data privacy and ultimately, security.
 But it’s not just limited to those located within the EU.
 Organisations outside the EU that offer services and goods and potentially hold and monitor data on European residents or businesses will also be subject to the new regulations.
 With fines up to 4 percent of annual global turnover or €20 million for breaches, these are regulations with a serious bite.